 With an annual research budget of more than $55 million and a faculty that has pioneered numerous advances in a wide range of technical fields the opportunity for you to conduct innovative research is virtually unlimited.
 You are able to work hand-in-hand with researchers at Mines and from around the world on both applied and academic research problems.
 Close proximity to a number of governmental research facilities such as the U.S. Geological Survey, the National Renewable Energy Laboratory, the U.S. Bureau of Reclamation, and the National Institute of Standards and Technology provides you unparalleled access to a wide variety of scholars, facilities and research opportunities.

 - ORWE - Interdisciplinary PhD Degree Program in Operations Research with Engineering.
-The ORWE Interdisciplinary PhD Program allows students to complete an interdisciplinary doctoral-level degree by taking courses and conducting research in five departments/divisions: Mathematical & Computer Sciences, Engineering, Economics & Business, Mining, and Metallurgical & Materials Engineering.
+The ORWE Interdisciplinary PhD Program allows students to complete an interdisciplinary doctoral-level degree by taking courses and conducting research in the following departments/divisions: Applied Math & Statistics, Civil and Environmental Engineering, Electrical Engineering and Computer Science, Economics & Business, Mining Engineering, Mechanical Engineering, and Metallurgical & Materials Engineering.

 - REMRSEC - Renewable Energy Materials Research Science and Engineering Center (REMRSEC).
 The National Science Foundation sponsored REMRSEC at the Colorado School of Mines, with participation of researchers at the National Renewable Energy Laboratory (NREL), is focused on renewable energy transformative materials science and education initiatives.

-- Nuclear Engineering - A New Graduate Degree Program.
-Traditional Nuclear Engineering programs focus on reactor design and operations.
+- Nuclear Engineering - Traditional Nuclear Engineering programs focus on reactor design and operations.
 The Nuclear Science and Engineering program at Mines stresses the nuclear fuel life cycle.
 Faculty participating in the program have the breadth of expertise to address all aspects of the nuclear fuel life cycle; from fuel exploration and processing, through nuclear power systems production, design and operation, to fuel recycling, storage and waste remediation and radiation damage and the policy issues surrounding each of these activities.

 If you would like to visit campus please click here: Visit Mines